ScriptAlchemist/jot_zettelkasten/zet/go/learn_go/beginner_boost_18.md

 * `K` to look up the docs of a function in Vim
 * `doc.go` convention to manage docs.
 Start with `Package internal` or whatever the package is.
+* Adding multiple commands to a single module repo

 ## Related